Jimmy James Kouratoras

 Irene Groeneveld-Dekker was born in the Netherlands and came to Aotearoa in her twenties reconnecting with family that had travelled here in earlier years.
 She is a voyager at heart and has worked in a number of countries and places as an interpreter, organiser and educator.

-Her education in the Netherlands involved anguages, arts and (internet) design and communication.
+Her education in the Netherlands involved languages, arts and (internet) design and communication.
 She has been co-director of her own business, Koru Websites, for 15 years.

 Irene has home educated her children and she is aware that as educators we are always teachers and learners.
 The concept of ‘ako’ is something close to her heart that her children have shown her all throughout their learning journey together.

-Furthermore Irene is trained in First Light Flower Essence New Zealand Therapy under Franchelle Ofsoské-Wyber for the last 7 years.
-She works as a First Light Flower Essence New Zealand® Practitioner and Medicine Woman.
+Furthermore Irene is trained in First Light Flower Essence New Zealand Therapy under Franchelle Ofsoské-Wyber for the last 8 years.
+She works as a First Light Flower Essence New Zealand® Practitioner and Medicine Woman and holds diploma’s in Healers, Shamanic and Advanced Shamanic studies.

 Dr Rangimarie Rose Pere is the spiritual patron in perpetuity for these essences which are made exclusively from New Zealand flowers, plants and trees.
 The plants of New Zealand have stepped forward to co-create unique ways to realign oneself to health and well-being in these expanding new times.